-During the year 2019 and 2018, the Company executed a restructuring plan whereby certain employees of the Company were severed.
-For the quarter and fiscal year ended December 31, 2019, a total of \$nil and \$614 (2018 - \$71 and \$402), respectively, was recorded as restructuring costs, which relates primarily to employee severance costs.
-During the quarter and fiscal year ended December 31, 2019, the Company paid \$153 and \$644 (2018 - \$77 and \$222), respectively, in restructuring costs.
-The remaining amount of \$150 recorded under accounts payable and accrued liabilities on the statements of financial position as at December 31, 2019, will be paid out within a one-year period.
+During the quarter ended June 30, 2020, the Company undertook restructuring whereby certain employees of the Company were severed.
+For the quarter and fiscal year ended December 31, 2020, a total of \$(36) and \$924, respectively was recorded as restructuring costs, which relates primarily to employee severance costs.
+The decrease of \$36 is based on estimates of the liability as of December 31, 2020.
+During the quarter and fiscal year ended December 31, 2020, the Company paid \$129 and \$825, respectively, in restructuring costs.
+The remaining amount of \$99 recorded under accounts payable and accrued liabilities on the statement of financial position as at December 31, 2020, will be paid out within a one-year period.